Estimated reading time: 7 minutes

 Like any business, planning your business is an essential part of operating successfully as a contractor.
 Planning allows you to manage risks, identify opportunities, and set goals.

-Developing a business plan can help you identify and develop responses to common issues that you may face as a contractors, like:
+Developing a business plan can help you identify and develop responses to common issues that you may face as a contractor, like:

 - approaching and securing contracts from potential hirers